ibm-cloud-docs/vpc/block_storage_is_profiles.md

 ## Custom IOPS profile
 {: #custom}

 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
 You can customize the IOPS by specifying the total IOPS for the volume within the range for its volume size.
-You can provision volumes with 100 IOPS to 20,000 IOPS.
+You can provision volumes with 100 IOPS up to 48,000 IOPS performance.

 Table 2 shows the available IOPS ranges based on volume size.